polymorphicshade/PolyAssistant.FramePack-Studio/user_guide.md

 Where X.Y is your desired CUDA version.

+To update, simply run `docker compose up -d` again - if there is a new version it will be fetched from the Docker servers and deployed over your previous copy automatically.

 ### Manual

 If you are familiar with Python or cannot use Docker for some reason, then you can install FP-Studio manually.